 PART 5: PROCUREMENT OF ACCOUNTANTS, ATTORNEYS, AND MEDICAL ARTS PRACTITIONERS

-Inasmuch as the selection of accountants, attorneys, and medical arts practitioners involves decisions other than price, including but not limited to knowledge of the university, its staff, faculty, employees, students, personal reputation, rapport with the Board of Regents and administration, and approval by state agencies (such as the state auditor), the selection of such individuals shall be approved by the executive vice president and provost.
+Inasmuch as the selection of accountants, attorneys, and medical arts practitioners involves decisions other than price, including but not limited to knowledge of the university, its staff, faculty, employees, students, personal reputation, rapport with the Board of Regents and administration, and approval by state agencies (such as the state auditor), the selection of such individuals shall be approved by the provost and senior vice president for academic affairs.
 This approval must be given before the selection is presented to the business office for processing.
 Neither proposals nor competitive bids are required for such procurement.
-The executive vice president and provost shall determine the method of selecting these professionals on a case by case basis.
-All such individuals so employed shall be subject to termination without cause upon such notice as the executive vice president and provost determines appropriate under the circumstances.
+The provost and senior vice president for academic affairs shall determine the method of selecting these professionals on a case by case basis.
+All such individuals so employed shall be subject to termination without cause upon such notice as provost and senior vice president for academic affairs determines appropriate under the circumstances.
 A request for proposals shall be required for the selection of an outside auditor if the same auditor is used consecutively for 3 years.